 Three out of four women are said to suffer from some symptoms of Pre-Menstrual Stress/Tension (PMS/PMT).
 These would include an emotional state in varying degrees similar to that mentioned above, plus usually some physical symptoms such as bloating, fatigue, and all manner of digestive issues, aches and pains.
 These symptoms usually alleviate once the period has started, although the cramps can last for a few more days.

 If the symptoms are more severe and hinder a woman from carrying out her normal daily activities, it is call Pre-Menstrual Disphoric Disorder (PMDD).
 There are different statistics about PMDD.
-It is said that 1 in 20 women of reproductive age are affected by it.
+It is said that 2 to 8% women of reproductive age are affected by it.
 I now know that I fall into this category.

 As a young teen, I remember that I would feel intense emotions where I’d break down crying for no reason and my poor brother would ask me what was wrong and I’d cry out, “I don’t know!”
 Or he’d say the wrong thing on the wrong day and I’d suddenly fall to the floor in a heap of tears and scream at him, “Get out!”
 (Sorry, Mish!)

 I’d usually start my period within a day or two of feeling like that and then I’d feel so energised, alive and probably quite annoyingly happy.
 I’d talk at a million miles an hour, I’d put on music and dance, or I’d sing at the top of my lungs disturbing everyone else’s peace (again, sorry, Mish!).
 I felt so happy that I couldn’t contain it.
 Then I’d plateau the next day and go back to my normal, bearable self for the next three weeks or so, until the cycle started all over again.